ProGamerXbox/ComputerScienceFirstProject/README.md

 # Hangman game

-Here is a little first project in Python, which consists of coding the hangman game
+Here is a simple introductory project in Python where we will be coding the Hangman game as a little team.